GoogleCloudPlatform/community/tutorials/embedded-c-getting-started/index.md

 **To Connect to Cloud:**

-1. Set up your menu configuration
+1. Use menu configuration with `make`

 ```c
 cd /examples/main/ make menuconfig